Local duality in algebra and topology: Modules

 The original local duality theorem of Grothendieck appeared in \cite{grothendieck_localcohomology} as lecture notes from a seminar given by Grothendieck at Harvard in 1961.
 Our next result recovers Grothendieck local duality in its more general form.

 \begin{thm}[\textbf{Grothendieck local duality}, {\cite[Thm.~6.8]{grothendieck_localcohomology}}] Let $A$ be a ring with $H^q_I(A)=0$ for $q>n$, and write $D_Q=\Hom_A(-,Q)$ for the duality functor defined by an injective module $Q$.
-Then, there is a convergent first quadrant spectral sequence
+Then, for any $M \in \Mod_A$ there is a convergent first quadrant spectral sequence

 \end{thm} \begin{proof} Since $\Gamma_I$ is smashing, we can write

 where $M$ is an $A$-module thought of as a complex concentrated in degree zero in $\D_A$.
 The desired spectral sequence is the hypercohomology spectral sequence for the composition of $\Gamma_I$ and $\Hom(M,\Hom(-,Q))$, with abutment given by the cohomology of the left hand side in the equivalence of \eqref{eq:gldauxeq}, where the identification of the $E_2$-term uses the injectivity of $Q$.
 By \cite[5.7.9]{weibel_homological} this spectral sequence is always weakly convergent, and the existence of a vanishing line implies that it is also strongly convergent. \end{proof} \begin{rem} This result can also be deduced from Greenlees--May duality \Cref{thm:gmdualityclassical}, see \cite[Prop.~3.8]{gm_localhomology}; in contrast, our proof only uses that $\Gamma_I$ is smashing. \end{rem}